 How Marketing Planning Discussions Look Different in 2020

 In previous years, we would be heavy into strategic planning sessions with our clients right now.
 However, this year many of our clients are still reacting from the uncertainty left by COVID, which is paralyzing the normal strategic planning process.
 We are seeing a rush to finish initiatives on a project-by-project basis before the end of the year, leaving little time to think about 2021.
 On the other hand, some clients are looking for help developing strategic marketing objectives and strategic marketing plan examples that align with their smaller budgets in 2021.

 What to Consider as You Plan for 2021

-Lean into digital.
 Times of uncertainty are also opportunities for growth.
 In 2020 we’ve seen just how critical technology is to our business and how reliant we are on it in our everyday lives.
-For companies that haven’t fully embraced the possibilities of digital transformation, now may be the time to start thinking about how to invest in digital efforts.
+For companies that haven’t fully embraced the possibilities of digital transformation, now may be the time to start thinking about how to invest in strategic digital marketing plans and efforts.

-Plan in increments.
 Instead of mapping out and writing a marketing strategy for an entire year, consider planning a few months at a time.
 This allows you to be nimble and build some flexibility into your plan so you can change course more easily if needed.
 Developing marketing strategies and plans in increments also may be more efficient for your team than crunching out a plan that has the possibility of changing down the road.

-Focus on metrics.
-If reporting and analysis aren’t part of your current marketing plan, they should be.
+If reporting and analysis aren’t part of your current sales and marketing strategy plan, they should be.
 With reduced budgets, it’s important to make sure the spend you do have is working as efficiently as possible.
 Being able to measure marketing campaign performance and make adjustments will be crucial in the coming year.
 Additionally, as we follow marketing trends for 2021, you may even find yourself transitioning to some new strategies, so it’s important to pay close attention to the old and new performance metrics.

 Choose Planning Over Panicking